Depositor Compensation Scheme

 Reserve Bank of New Zealand - Te Pūtea Matua website

-Which Kiwibank accounts will be covered by the Depositor Compensation Scheme?
+Which Kiwibank accounts are covered by the Depositor Compensation Scheme?

 In the unlikely event Kiwibank was to fail, the following products and accounts would be covered by the Depositor Compensation Scheme, up to a total of $100,000 per depositor.
 These products and accounts are referred to as DCS-protected accounts.

-Please note that a small number of depositors, such as government agencies, are not eligible under the Depositor Compensation Scheme.
+Please note that a small number of customers are not eligible under the Depositor Compensation Scheme.
+This includes government agencies.
 For more details on the Deposit Takers Act, visit legislation.govt.nz.

 Personal